 Planning on a long life?

 As a nation, we are living longer than ever.
-This is a cause for celebration, but it also means planning ahead for care in later life has never been more important.
+This is a cause for celebration, but it means planning ahead for care in later life has never been more important.

 Emma Watson, Head of Financial Planning, Rathbones